shuja-u/chatprogram/README.txt

-The directory contains the following files: chatServer.c chatClient.c helper.c
-helper.h
-Makefile
+This is a project for ICS 460 at Metropolitan State University.

+A rudimentary chat program for POSIX compliant systems.

 Instructions:
-1. Ensure "gcc" is installed.
+1. Ensure "gcc" is installed. (installation instructions are at the end)
-2. Ensure "make" is installed.
+2. Ensure "make" is installed. (installation instructions are at the end)
-3. Open the terminal in the same directory as the Makefile and type "make".
+3. Open the terminal in the same directory as the Makefile and type "make" to compile.

 To run the server:
 1. Open the terminal in the same directory as the Makefile